5 new COVID-19 deaths reported in Yellowstone County, including 17th at Canyon Creek

 There were also another 136 new COVID-19 cases confirmed statewide from 2,834 tests.

 The non-Yellowstone County death reported Tuesday was in Stillwater County, according to the state's website.
-The county's public health nurse announced Monday that a Stillwater County resident in their 70s died at an out of county hospital.
+The county's public health nurse announced Monday that a Stillwater County resident in their 70s died at a hospital outside the county.
 "The individual had minimal underlying health conditions," a county press release said.

 The people who died in Yellowstone County were described in a RiverStone Health press release as:

-- A man in his 90s who died on Wednesday, July 29, at "a Yellowstone Count senior living facility."
+- A man in his 90s who died on Wednesday, July 29, at "a Yellowstone County senior living facility."

 - A man in his 80s who died Friday, July 31, at "a Yellowstone County senior living facility."